 We all have the desire to belong and to connect.
-From the first cave drawings to today's company logos or school mascots, we have used shared symbols to communicate with each other, form social and religious communities, remember together, comfort or inspire each other, and share our life stories.
+From the first cave drawings to today's company logos or school mascots, we have used shared symbols to communicate with each other, form social and religious communities, remember together, comfort or inspire each other, and celebrate the moments of our lives.

 Symbols reflect what we are often unable to put into words.
 We can speak of love, friendship, hope, faith, or honor, but at times language barriers or just the right words can escape us.
 But the symbols of those words speak a universal language and they can speak volumes.